Trees, Shrubs & Landscaping

 - Choose a planting location with the right sunlight and soil conditions.

-- Improve the soil with Miracle-Gro® Garden Soil for Trees & Shrubs.
+- Improve the soil with Miracle-Gro® Garden Soil.

 - Plant according to spacing recommendations for the variety you’re growing.